 Step 2: Trace the scallops

 Center the scallop template 1/2 inch from the edge of the fabric at the marked point.
 Trace around the scallop edge of the template.
 Pick up and reposition the template as necessary and continue marking scallops along the entire length of the fabric.

 Pin the marked fabric and the lining or face the fabrics’ right sides together — matching the right edge along the scallop edge.
 Stitch on the marked scallop line.
 Make sure you remove the pins as you go.

 Step 4: Trim and snip

 Trim the fabric approximately 1/8 inch from the edge of the stitching.
 Snip the valley of each scallop without cutting into the stitch.
 If the scallops are deep, creating a sharply curved edge, notch the seam allowances along the curves so the fabric will lie flat when turned inside out.

 Step 5: Press the fabric

 Turn the fabric right side out then roll the seams between your fingers to help the seam lie flat.
 Press the scallop edge.
 And we’re done with our pretty scalloped edges!

-- Automatic shutoff - for added peace of mind, the iron shuts off when left unattended for 30 seconds on its side or soleplate, and after 8 minutes on the Heel rest
+- 3-Way Auto Shutoff - For added peace of mind, the iron shuts off when left unattended for 30 seconds on its side or soleplate, and after 8 minutes on the heel rest.